sabbaghpierre/vpsm/README.md

-  show-build-deps (bdeps) <pkgname>             - Show required build dependencies for <pkgname>. show-deps (rdeps) <pkgname>                   - Show required run-time dependencies for <pkgname>. uninstall (un) <pkgname>                      - Uninstall and purge distfiles for <pkgname>. update-bulk (upb)                             - Rebuilds all packages in the system repositories that are outdated. update-check (upc) <pkgname>                  - Check upstream site of <pkgname> for new releases. update-sys (ups)                              - Rebuilds packages in system and updates them.
+  show-build-deps (bdeps) <pkgname>             - Show required build dependencies for <pkgname>. show-deps (rdeps) <pkgname>                   - Show required run-time dependencies for <pkgname>. uninstall (un) <pkgname>                      - Uninstall and purge distfiles for <pkgname>. show-sys-updates (ssu)                        - List all pkgs that can be updated. update-bulk (upb)                             - Rebuilds all packages in the system repositories that are outdated. update-check (upc) <pkgname>                  - Check upstream site of <pkgname> for new releases. update-sys (ups)                              - Rebuilds packages in system and updates them.